Tech-at-DU/React-Fundamentals-tutorial/P05-Adding-React-Router/content.md

   to="/about">About</NavLink>
 ```

-With these options the selected NavLink will have the class: `nav-link-active`.
+With these options, the selected `NavLink` will have the class: `nav-link-active`.
 You should add a style for this!

 > [action]
 >
-> Add the following to `Title.css`:
+> Add the following to `src/Title.css`:
 >
 ```CSS
 .nav-link-active {